Joshix-1/WeirdOS/README.md

 WeirdOS is a basic x86_64 Operating System written in C++

-WeidOS is also a try to make a friend an OSdev.
+WeirdOS is also a try to make a friend an OSdev.

 ## Building Dependencies
 * gcc (and g++)